 Dry eyes

 Dry eyes can be uncomfortable and get in the way of day-to-day tasks.
-They might feel itchy, sore, gritty, blurry, and sensitive to light.
-But, luckily, dry eyes aren’t usually a serious issue, and you can do plenty of things to help ease the symptoms.
+Your eyes might feel itchy, sore, gritty, blurry, and sensitive to light.
+But, luckily, dry eyes aren’t usually a serious issue, and you can do plenty of things to help ease symptoms.

 The condition becomes more common after the age of 50 because, over time, the eyes become less lubricated.
 Other causes of dry eyes include wearing contact lenses, looking at screens for long periods, spending time in air-conditioned rooms, certain medicines, and smoking.